 Benefits of Integrating Shopify and WordPress

 Many eCommerce websites template owners wonder whether it’s worth it to run their online store on both platforms.
 The most frequently asked question is whether it’s actually beneficial to run both subscriptions at the same time.
 Why not just use Shopify exclusively?
 Well, here are just some of the benefits:

-One of the biggest benefits of integrating Shopify with WordPress is that you will have access to a user-friendly platform where you can easily access, moderate and analyze your sales.
+One of the biggest benefits of integrating Shopify with WordPress themes is that you will have access to a user-friendly platform where you can easily access, moderate and analyze your sales.
 Using Shopify instead of other WordPress eCommerce plugins is much easier because Shopify has the simplest interface of all.

 Every Shopify subscription comes with a 256-bit SSL certificate, which means that you will be able to safely process payments from your customers through the Shopify platform.

 WordPress is famous for its themes and the opportunity for total customization, which is not really the case with Shopify.
 The number of themes on Shopify is quite limited and they are not as flexible as WP themes.
 So, when you integrate Shopify and WordPress, you will be able to customize your WP themes and personalize your website to a much higher degree than with Shopify.